 Garrosh was a very interesting character to follow.
 His downfall is unique from other “villains” in that he was NEVER, yes NEVER, corrupted by any other force or being other than his own motives and stupidity.
 Y’Saarj’s heart didn’t whisper empty promises of power.
 Nor did any of the weapons he scoured all of Pandaria to find.
 His will was his own, even when he was transformed in the epic final battle in the Siege of Orgrimmar.
 He wasn’t consumed by the power, HE was the one who CONSUMED it and wielded it.
 And I find this fact most fascinating.
 Ok, now hold on to this thought…I’ll get to why I bring this up in a moment…

 Let’s talk about Jaina.
 Arguably Azeroth’s most powerful mage.
 Somewhere in between Deathwing’s downfall and the discovery of Pandaria, hers is a story of tragedy unlike that we have ever seen in any of Blizzard’s games.
 The most tragic and unprovoked act of war spearheaded by Garrosh resulted in the destruction of an entire city, Jaina’s city, and the death of some of the most recognizable figures in Azeroth’s history, including the leader of the Kirin Tor, Rhonin.
-The Kirin Tor, mind you, who’s very credo was to be the voice of reason and tolerance to ALL of magic’s practitioners, despite their political allegiance.
+The Kirin Tor, mind you, whose very credo was to be the voice of reason and tolerance to ALL of magic’s practitioners, despite their political allegiance.

 Once upon a time, Jaina, had similar views of tolerance.
 In expansions prior, she herself was the voice of reason, always yielding to acts of peace vice that which would further push war onto Azeroth’s land.
 What I find amazing is that for so long she held this yearning for peace despite every single tragedy she endured, and hers is a LAUNDRY LIST of bullshit any person has to endure:

-- The death of her father.
+- The death of her father in the Orc invasion.

 - The mental deconstruction of her boyfriend, Arthas